 If you’re new to pressure cooking, this Instant Pot Chicken Thighs Recipe with Honey Garlic Sauce is the perfect recipe to try out!

-And it's just the dish you need when looking for easy dinners to feed the hungry hordes.
+This is just the dish you need when looking for easy dinners to feed the hungry hordes.
 Err, family.

 You’ll love how much flavor you get from these awesome honey garlic chicken thighs, too!